hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 ---

+A `user_accounts` block supports the following:

+* `name` - (Required) The name of the user account.

+* `password` - (Required) The password for the user account.

+* `elevation_level` - (Required) The elevation level of the user account.
+"NonAdmin" - The auto user is a standard user without elevated access.
+"Admin" - The auto user is a user with elevated access and operates with full Administrator permissions.
+The default value is nonAdmin.

+* `linux_user_configuration` - (Optional) The `linux_user_configuration` block defined below is a linux-specific user configuration for the user account.
+This property is ignored if specified on a Windows pool.
+If not specified, the user is created with the default options.

+* `windows_user_configuration` - (Optional) The `windows_user_configuration` block defined below is a windows-specific user configuration for the user account.
+This property can only be specified if the user is on a Windows pool.
+If not specified and on a Windows pool, the user is created with the default options.

+---

+A `linux_user_configuration` block supports the following:

+* `uid` - (Optional) The group ID for the user account.
+The `uid` and `gid` properties must be specified together or not at all.
+If not specified the underlying operating system picks the gid.

+* `gid` - (Optional) The user ID of the user account.
+The `uid` and `gid` properties must be specified together or not at all.
+If not specified the underlying operating system picks the uid.

+* `ssh_private_key` - (Optional) The SSH private key for the user account.
+The private key must not be password protected.
+The private key is used to automatically configure asymmetric-key based authentication for SSH between nodes in a Linux pool when the pool's enableInterNodeCommunication property is true (it is ignored if enableInterNodeCommunication is false).
+It does this by placing the key pair into the user's .ssh directory.
+If not specified, password-less SSH is not configured between nodes (no modification of the user's .ssh directory is done).

+---

+A `windows_user_configuration` block supports the following:

+* `login_mode` - (Optional) Specifies login mode for the user.
+The default value for VirtualMachineConfiguration pools is interactive mode and for CloudServiceConfiguration pools is batch mode.
+Values supported are "Batch" and "Interactive".

+---

 A `container_configuration` block supports the following:

 * `type` - (Optional) The type of container configuration.
 Possible value is `DockerCompatible`.